 All NCA Officers must hold a minimum national security clearance (SC) however some roles will require clearance up to developed vetting (DV) level.
 This involves interviews with you and your referees.
 Vacancies requiring developed vetting are clearly marked.

 Security vetting can be intrusive depending on the nature of clearance you require for the role you are applying for.
 This is to ensure that any vulnerabilities that would potentially put the organisation at risk are identified.
-We always aim to manage any vulnerabilities where possible but in some extreme cases your circumstances may mean your application will not be progressed.
+While we aim to manage vulnerabilities where possible, in some cases this may not be possible and your application will not be progressed.

 Once you join the NCA, your security clearance is subject to regular review.
 We recognise that personal circumstances change and we also offer a range of help and support in order for you to maintain your clearance whilst employed with us.
 A range of services will be available to you as an officer of the NCA to help you maintain your security clearance during your career with us.